Installing Node Red

 npm install -g --unsafe-perm node-red

 Using the -g option adds the node-red command to your path.
+On linux you will need the sudo option.
 See the documentation.for more details.

 Node-Red on Pi Notes: